-- (a) These rules apply to the filing of documents in all non-juvenile civil cases, including cases that are appeals from lower courts, before the various county courts with jurisdiction in Galveston County. - (b) These rules apply to the filing of documents in cases before the various County Courts at Law referred to in paragraph (a) above that are subsequently assigned to associate judges or any other similar judicial authorities.
+- (a) These rules apply to the filing of documents in all non-juvenile civil cases, including cases that are appeals from lower courts, before the various county courts with jurisdiction in Galveston County. - (b) These rules apply to the filing of documents in cases before the various county courts referred to in paragraph (a) above that are subsequently assigned to associate judges or any other similar judicial authorities.